wombleton/gitlaw-nz/acts/C/Court Martial Act 2007.md

     *   (l) the fitness of the accused to stand trial.

-    Section 44(4)(j): amended, on 5 March 2012 (applying in relation to a proceeding for an offence that was committed before that date in accordance with the provisions of sections 397 and 399--401 of the Criminal Procedure Act 2011), by [section 393][144] of the Criminal Procedure Act 2011 (2011 No 81).
+    Section 44(4)(j): amended, on 5 March 2012 (applying in relation to a proceeding for an offence that was commenced before that date), by [section 393][144] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 45 Power to summon witnesses